Hayato0512/StressMeter/README.md

 ## Room for Improvement

 Room for improvement:

-- show exercise histories in a chart to let user see their fitness routine more easily
-- use multi-thread design to make UI smoother.
+- the UI is a bit slow -> need to use multi-threading design to make it smooth
+-

 ## Acknowledgements

-- This project was inspired by...
 - This project was a part of the assignments from CMPT362(Android Mobile Applications Programming and Design) in Simon Fraser University, BC, Canada
 - Many thanks to... the professor XingDong Yang at SFU